rxweb/rxweb/docs/reactive-form-validators/validation-validators/ascii.md

 ---
 # When to use
-Let's assume you are creating a user form, which contains fields like language, numberAsciiCode, alphabetAsciiCode and specialCharAsciiCode and you want the user to enter input which is an ascii code.
+Suppose you want to create a user form, which contains fields like language, numberAsciiCode, alphabetAsciiCode and specialCharAsciiCode and you want the user to enter input which is an ascii code.
 Here depending upon the requirement, these scenarios may arise..

 1. Allow specialCharAsciiCode which have proper ascii format and adding Custom Message on specialCharAsciiCode.
 2. Apply numberAsciiCode validation based on matched condition in the form, like if the language is 'Java', then the numberAsciiCode must be an ascii code (Used as a function).